Copperplate prints are

 The printing process

-The plate is inked before the printing of each sheet of paper.
+is inked before the printing of each sheet of paper.
+The printing

-The printing process is done with a hand press on a movable plane
+process is done with a hand press on a movable plane passing between

-d) d) a blotter to absorb the water from the paper squeezed out
+blotter to absorb the water from the paper squeezed out by the

 the hand press